jladams/stackr/README.md

 `stackR` is a tool built to assist libraries in analyzing their collections data.
 It is primarily built using the [R programming language](http://r-project.org/), along with several popular R packages.
 It was initially developed with the needs of [Dartmouth Library](https://www.library.dartmouth.edu/) in mind, but is flexible enough to be useful for other libraries.

 ## Installation
 `stackR` is a [Shiny](https://shiny.rstudio.com/) application, and should ideally be set up on a [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).
-However, it is possible to run and test it locally from RStudio by cloning this repository and using your own data.
+However, it is possible to run it locally by cloning this repository and using the "Run Document" button in RStudio while `index.Rmd` is open.

 To run on a Shiny Server, please follow the documentation provided [here](https://www.rstudio.com/products/shiny/download-server/) to get your server set up.